 Baptist Health Orthopedic Care

-We have decades of experience caring for patients with shoulder injuries as part of our shoulder program, pioneering minimally invasive treatments and leading research for new treatments to improve patient outcomes.
+We have decades of experience caring for patients with hand and wrist injuries as part of our hand and wrist program, pioneering minimally invasive treatments and leading research for new treatments to improve patient outcomes.

 A ganglion cyst is a firm, fluid-filled lump that can suddenly appear on the front or back of the wrist or at the base of a finger.
 They are the most common type of mass or lump on the hand.
 These cysts grow from normal tissue in the wrist and fingers.
 They range in size from a pea to a peach pit.
 Ganglion cysts are common.
 But they don’t spread, and they don’t become cancer.
 They can occur after an injury.
 But many times it isn’t known why they grow.
 Ganglion cysts can change in size, and may go away on their own.

 What are the symptoms of a ganglion cyst?

 A ganglion cyst is sometimes painful, especially when it first occurs.
 Constantly using your hand or wrist can make the cyst enlarge and hurt more.
 Some hand and wrist movements, such as grasping things, may also be difficult.

 How does a ganglion cyst develop?

 Your wrist and hand are made up of many small bones that meet at joints.
 Tendons attach muscles to the bones at the joints.
 The tendons allow the joints to bend and straighten.
 Both tendons and joints are lined with tissue called synovium.
 This tissue makes a thick fluid that keeps the joints and tendons moving easily.
 Sometimes the tissue balloons out from the joint or tendons and forms a cyst.
 As the cyst fills with fluid and grows, it appears as a lump you can feel.